Zuehlke/software-engineering-corner/src/articles/fpga-digital-twins/index.md

 ### Reusing the Python testbench with cocotb

 Once we validated our digital twin, we can write our VHDL code.
-With our digital twin, we get additional insights about intermediate results, the algorithm itself and how input and output shall look like.
+With our digital twin, we get additional insights about intermediate results, the algorithm itself and how the input and output shall look like.
 To finally test the finished VHDL implementation, we can reuse our digital twin testbench by integrating cocotb.
-There are a few examples on how to use cocotb in the github repository under (https://github.com/cocotb/cocotb/tree/master/examples).
+There are a few examples on how to use cocotb on their official github repository under (https://github.com/cocotb/cocotb/tree/master/examples).

-All of them have a `cocotb.test()` routine, which is executed either by the framework in Makefile based testbenches or via runner on runner based testbenches (https://docs.cocotb.org/en/stable/runner.html).
+All of them have a `cocotb.test()` routine, which is executed either by the framework in Makefile-based testbenches or via runner on runner-based testbenches (https://docs.cocotb.org/en/stable/runner.html).
-The example below is a Makefile based testbench.
+The example below is a Makefile-based testbench.

 Two elements are present: